Burgeoning E-commerce In China Brings Opportunities For Global Businesses - UrduPoint

 Burgeoning E-commerce In China Brings Opportunities For Global Businesses

-BEIJING, (APP - UrduPoint / Pakistan Point News - 8th Mar, 2025) In Yiwu City, a global small commodity hub in eastern China, Pakistani businessman Rana Sajid found his life's calling.
+BEIJING, (APP - UrduPoint / Pakistan Point News - 9th Mar, 2025) In Yiwu City, a global small commodity hub in eastern China, Pakistani businessman Rana Sajid found his life's achievements.
 By importing and exporting commodities worldwide, he has built a prosperous career, providing a comfortable life for himself and his family.

 Having settled in China for over 20 years, Sajid has witnessed the rapid evolution of China's commercial sector, benefiting from its convenient and business-friendly environment.
 In recent years, the digital boom has further propelled his business to new heights.